abhisharmab/abhisharmab.github.io/about/index.md

 I was born in Northern India (close to the Himalayan range).
 Previously studied Computer Science and Machine Learning at Carnegie Mellon University (CMU), Pittsburgh.
 Obessed with the workings of wine, human intelligence, and the world.

-If you are a first-time technical founder — feeling ready to bootstrap, or raise a seed round, or need technology or VC advice, or want to bounce off ideas; feel free to reach out to me at [abhi@unusual.vc](mailto:abhi@unusual.vc).
+If you are a first-time technical founder — feeling ready to bootstrap, or raise a seed round, or need technology or VC advice, or just want to bounce off ideas; feel free to reach out to me at [abhi@unusual.vc](mailto:abhi@unusual.vc).

 Email: [abhisharma.b@gmail.com](mailto:abhisharma.b@gmail.com)